Eppo-exp/eppo-docs/docs/building-experiments/definitions/fact-sql.md

 ![Add Facts](../../../static//img/building-experiments/add-fact-sql-fact.png)

-In the example above, we would like to measure the effect of the experiment on `revenue`.
+In the example above, we would like to measure the effect of the experiment on revenue.

-In the data warehouse, every time there is a `revenue` event (that might be someone purchasing something,), that event is logged as a row in the data warehouse.
+In the data warehouse, every time there is a revenue event (that might be someone purchasing something,), that event is logged as a row in the data warehouse.

-This event is translated into an integer value, which is the `revenue amount`, that can then be used as an Eppo fact and tracked in an experiment.
+This event is translated into an integer value, which is the revenue amount, that can then be used as an Eppo fact and tracked in an experiment.

 10. Save & Close

-You've now created your first Fact SQL.
+You've now created your a Fact SQL.
 If you have more events that you would like to track in your experiment, you can repeat the steps in this section to create additional Fact SQLs.